aws-powertools/powertools-lambda-java/examples/powertools-examples-core/kotlin/README.md

-#  Powertools for AWS Lambda (Java) - Core Utilities Example with Gradle
+#  Powertools for AWS Lambda (Kotlin) - Core Utilities Example

-This project demonstrates the Lambda for Powertools Java module deployed using [Serverless Application Model](https://aws.amazon.com/serverless/sam/) with
+This project demonstrates the Lambda for Powertools Kotlin module deployed using [Serverless Application Model](https://aws.amazon.com/serverless/sam/) with
 [Gradle](https://gradle.org/) running the build.
 This example is configured for Java 1.8 only; in order to use a newer version, check out the Gradle configuration guide [in the main project README](../../../README.md).